thecoldviews/ORB_Android/README.md

 ## Licence

-As it extends the **GPL V3** based ORB SLAM.
-This code reserves the same licence.
+As it extends the **GPL V3** based ORB SLAM, this code reserves the same licence.